 - Cabbage mix: To make things easy, you can use a coleslaw mix (make sure it has carrots).
 However, if I have time, I like to cut up my own cabbage and carrots into bigger pieces.

-- Coconut aminos: I’ve recently been using coconut aminos in place of soy sauce for it’s health benefits, however a low-sodium soy sauce also works great!
+- Coconut aminos: Coconut aminos is gluten-free, Whole 30 and Keto-approved, however a low-sodium soy sauce also works great!

-- You can easily sneak in more veggies, like bell peppers, snap peas, spinach, kale, broccoli or mushrooms.
+- Sneak in more veggies to the unwrapped egg rolls, like bell peppers, snap peas, spinach, kale, broccoli or mushrooms.

-- Surprisingly egg rolls don’t actually have eggs in them.
-However if you wanted to add an egg into this dish you certainly could.
+- If you wanted to add an egg into this egg roll in a bowl recipe you certainly could.
 Simply push the meat mixture to the side and scramble in an egg or 2 at the end.

-- Transform my southwest egg rolls recipe into bowl style by just deconstructing it like I do here.
+- Transform my southwest egg rolls recipe into a low carb egg roll bowl by just deconstructing it like I do here.

-This dish is great for meal prep.
+- This dish is great for meal prep.
 I love making a big batch at the beginning of the week and then having it for lunch throughout the week.
-Simply follow the instructions below:

 Ingredients